savages-corp/data-layer-openapi/README.md

 - **Data Mapping**: EFDL allows customers to map data fields between different services, ensuring that data is correctly aligned and synchronized in a meaningful way, even across disparate systems.

+- **Data Expulsion**: EFDL provides mechanisms to expel data from the system, ensuring compliance with data privacy regulations and organizational policies.

 ## API Structure

 The API is structured around the following key resources: